-Description Spare part number Plastics Kit (includes service doors) 828414-001
+Description Spare part number Plastics Kit (includes service doors) 829013-001

 There is a small service door and a large service door on the bottom of the computer.
 The large service door provides access to the hard drive, memory modules, and optical drive.
-The small service door provides access to the WLAN module and keyboard release access hole.
+The small service door provides access to the WLAN module, M.2 SSD drive, and keyboard release access hole.